 Do I need a cosigner?

 You do not need a cosigner, but if you do not meet DRB’s credit underwriting criteria on your own, a cosigner can be used to improve the likelihood you will be approved for the DRB Loan.
-For example, if your gross annual income is less than $50,000 and you do not have a signed job offer for a higher amount, you will likely need a cosigner in order to be approved.

 Does DRB offer forbearance options in the event I lose my job and become unemployed?